-The faculty member should complete the agency's unusual occurrence or incident report form, as well as notify Baptist Minor Med of the occurrence.
-Baptist will provide counseling and follow-up appropriate to the injury.
-The student must report to Baptist Minor Med on 3295 Poplar Avenue Suite 105
+The faculty member should complete the agency's unusual occurrence or incident report form, as well as notify University of Tennessee Health Sciences Center (UTHSC) of the occurrence.
+UTHSC will provide counseling and will refer the student to their primary care provider.
+Students are responsible for out-of-pocket expenses related to blood and body fluid exposure and treatment.